Nisha-Sugathan/Docker-website_dockerfile/README.md

 # Docker-website_dockerfile
 Dockerfile is a script to build docker image .
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
 Docker can build images automatically by reading the instructions from a Dockerfile

+### Description
+This code can help us to host a website in which the httpd configuration file is reading from local machine rather than from container configuration path.
+So we can easily modify the configuration simply via the file stored in the local machine.

 ### Prerequisites
 Need to install docker on your machine